spawnmarvel/datasets-with-sqlserver-python/README.md

 7. We can now do data operations.
 8. We then create a view on test, a inner join of both using the f-key.
 9. We can now do more fun data operations.
 10. We can now do the same in prod, repeat step 2 to 9 (the prod.table was created in 1, but grant must be done on prod.table's)
+11. All data has now been prepared for the next step:

-## 2 HOW TO bestsellers with new topic tbd
+## 2 How to bestsellers T-SQL